FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing

-This demonstrated the capability of \textsc{FloCoDe} in generating more unbiased SGG for videos incorporating dynamic fluctuations and long-tailed relations.
+This demonstrates the capability of \textsc{FloCoDe} in generating more unbiased SGG for videos incorporating dynamic fluctuations and long-tailed relations.
 We further verified this in Figure \ref{with_head} for \textbf{With Constraint} and \textbf{No Constraints}.
 In these figures, we compared our method on HEAD, BODY, and TAIL classes with mR@10 values.
 We split the classes into HEAD, BODY, and TAIL with the same definition as mentioned in \cite{nag2023unbiased}.
 Clearly, \textsc{FloCoDe} improved the performance across all the classes, but the improvement for TAIL classes is more confirming the unbiased predictions.
-Per-class performance is shown in Fig. \ref{per_class}, comparing with other methods \textit{STTran} and \textit{TRACE} showing the improvement at class level.
-Additionally, our method outperforms in terms of R@K values, as shown in Table \ref{with_no_r_pred_sg_cls}, showing improvements overall as compared to existing methods.
-This demonstrates that our method has better generalisation since it performs better on both mR@K (long tail performance) and R@K (overall).
-Qualitative visualisations are illustrated in Fig \ref{qual}.
+Per-class performance is shown in Fig. \ref{per_class}, comparing with other methods STTran and TRACE, showing improvement at the class level.
+Additionally, our method outperforms in terms of R@K values, as shown in Table \ref{with_no_r_pred_sg_cls}, demonstrating improvements overall compared to existing methods.
+This shows that our method has better generalization since it performs better on both mR@K (long-tail) and R@K (overall).
+Qualitative visualizations are illustrated in Fig. \ref{qual}.